ITIL® – CSF & KPIs

-This write up is prompted by the need to clarify the difference between critical success factors (CSF) and Key performance indicators better known as KPIs.
-Despite the relevant focus on the topic and extensive information available, the difference between the two terms still confuses many people, leading to ambiguous & oft incorrect versions floating around in the common workplace.
+This write-up is prompted by the need to clarify the difference between critical success factors (CSF) and Key performance indicators better known as KPIs.
+Despite the relevant focus on the topic and extensive information available, the difference between the two terms still confuses many people, leading to ambiguous and often incorrect versions floating around in the common workplace.

 The concept of critical success factors was developed sometime between 1979 & 1981 and over time refined by many notable researchers.

 Critical Success factors, or CSFs are elements that are vital for a strategy to be successful or for an objective to be achieved.
 These are often used to denote the mission statements, vision of an organization, or simply for a business strategy.
 CSFs represent something that has to be in place for an objective/project to succeed.
-The achievement of CSF drives the strategy forward.
+The achievement of CSFs drive your strategy forward.

 Simply put, a Key performance indicator is an indicator of performance, indicating whether performance is good or needs improvement, which is basically denoted by achieving the threshold tied to that KPI.
 KPIs indicate a defined performance level required to achieve a set of factor/s critical to the success of an objective.
 This indicates among others that KPIs are derived from CSFs.

 If, for example, the critical success factor for an IT department is restoration of normal service, the KPIs that can flow from the CSF may include Average Handle time (AHT), % of time when resolution happens post 1st contact (First call resolution or FCR), average wait time (AWT) etc. Similarly, if the critical success factor for the collections department is to ensure high debt recovery, then the KPIs that flow are % collection against total outstanding, % collection in various ageing buckets etc.